06 Sep The Challenges of Phase Five Initial Margin

 TASKS & TIPS

-- Verify the ability to receive Initial Margin
+- Make sure y0u have the ability to receive Initial Margin

-- Verify the eligibility of the specific collateral posted or received
+- Check the eligibility of the specific collateral posted or received

 - Counterparty Schedule: see attached example